No-Horny/NoHorny/README.md

   - [ ] Save all records on localstorage
   - [ ] ...
 - [ ] create respiration guided on panic button
-- [ ] remove all dynamic pages
-- [ ] Using Modular Architecture
-  - [x] Change all pages to a modular folder
-  - [ ] Create a self Module file and router for each page folder
 - [ ] ...
-- [ ] ...

 <h3>Future plans</h3>

 - [ ] Firebase integration to cross plataform
+- [ ] Translations to pt-BR and en-US
 - [ ] ...